Softhouse/docker-compose-feat-xyz/README.md

 Build docker containers from GitHub repositories
 The build queue

-This service reads from the build queue stored by the api service and triggers docker build for them
+This service reads from the build queue stored by the api service and triggers docker build for them.
+It sets the endpoint configuration by setting both SERVICE_NAME (for consul) and KATALOG_VHOST (for katalog).

 To enable builds from private repositories you need to put ssh keys and config (id_rsa, id_rs.pub, ssh_config) in the builder/ssh folder